 Tips for feeding birds

 - Keep birdseed dry.
 If you store birdseed outdoors, use a metal can to keep rodents out.
 If you store large quantities, check it regularly to make sure it isn’t moldy.
-If in doubt, throw it away, as moldy seed will make birds sick.
+If in doubt, throw it away, as moldy seeds will make birds sick.

 - Inexpensive birdseed mixes, often found at discount stores, contain large quantities of filler seeds, such as milo, that most birds don’t like.
 Although it costs more, it’s better to buy premium seed mixes or quantities of individual seed types.
-Black oil sunflower seeds — shelled or unshelled — are liked by most birds.
+Black-oil sunflower seeds — shelled or unshelled — are liked by most birds.
 The next-best all-around seed is white millet.
 Buy shelled millet, if possible.
 It costs more, but you’ll dispense half as much and leftovers won’t germinate around the feeder.